-From all revenue sources combined, Nebraska school districts received \$3.76 billion to finance their general fund operating expenditures14 in 2016/17.15
+From all revenue sources combined, Nebraska school districts received \$4.11 billion for public education in 2019/20.
+17

 Despite ongoing efforts to increase state support for education and reduce reliance on local property taxes, Nebraska continues to rely heavily on property taxes and other local sources to fund K-12 education.